 Documents containing the rules governing jacks ▲

-The FIPJP specifications for jacks are contained in two documents.
-The first is the official FIPJP international rules for the sport of petanque.
+The FIPJP requirements for jacks are contained in two documents.
+The first is the official FIPJP international rules for the sport of petanque, which determine whether or not a jack is “legal” for competition play.
 The second is Fabricants de Boules: Labels des Boules et Buts agréés en compétition.
-It is a list of certified manufacturers, boules, and synthetic jacks.
+It is a list of certified manufacturers, boules, and synthetic jacks; it is the document that determines which synthetic jacks are “authorized” or “approved” for competition play.

 A short history of changes to the rules governing jacks ▲